Skip to content

 In 2017 and 2019, the French Agency for Food, Environmental and Occupational Health Safety (ANSES) published an opinion on the use of TiO2 as a food additive.
 Based on the results of several recent and worrisome studies, they urged the French and European governments to look further into the subject.
 First criticised, the opinion finally led to the ban of TiO2 as a food additive in France, as of January 2020 (extended to 2021).

 In May 2021, the European Food Safety Agency (EFSA) came to the same conclusion as France and banned the additive in food from 2022.
-Indeed, although it is very difficult to prove that the pigment causes damage to the human body when ingested, there are enough doubts and points of concern in the available data to favour a precautionary ban.
+Indeed, although it is very difficult to prove that TiO2 causes damage to the human body when ingested, there are enough doubts and points of concern in the available data to favour a precautionary ban.
+The SCCS (Scientific Committee on Consumer Safety) has looked closely at the safety of TiO2 in cosmetic products.
+In May 2024, they concluded that further investigations are needed to exclude the risk to the consumer regarding oral care cosmetics, which you can read more about here

 Lush stance

 Now, what does this mean for Lush?
-As we make cosmetics and not food, these regulations do not apply to us.
-Plus, as a business, Lush does not use materials containing purposely made nanoparticles.
-However, in light of the recent events, we can't ignore that we have a few products that are used around the mouth that contain TiO2, such as some lip scrubs, toothy tabs, mouthwash and lipsticks.
+As a business, we always strive for due diligence, and we can't ignore that we have a few products that are used around the mouth that contain TiO2, such as some lip scrubs, toothy tabs, mouthwash and lipsticks.
+As such, we take great care to source and formulate responsibly with titanium dioxide.

 If you still wish to avoid using titanium dioxide, feel free to browse our ingredient lists on the labels or the website.
 Alternatively, contact our wonderful Customer Care teams for help.